Kimberly A. Kamel

 Kim represents clients in administrative and court litigation in Washington and Idaho.
 She has successfully defended business clients in Human Rights Commission complaints, unemployment and EEOC claims, and industrial insurance claims in federal and state courts in Washington and Idaho.
 Kim has extensive experience related to wage and hour claims, discrimination claims, and labor disputes and negotiations.
 She also counsels employers on day-to-day labor and employment issues.

-- Licensed to practice in Washington and Idaho since 2000
+- Licensed to practice in Washington and Idaho

 - Joined Witherspoon Kelley in 1999

 One of fourteen labor and employment attorneys who frequently represent employers in all aspects of employment defense litigation, Kim also provides consulting services which include day-to-day advice regarding employment issues.
 She conducts investigations and provides training and compliance advice and advises management in labor negotiations.
 Kim’s expertise includes the following areas:

 - ADAAA and FMLA issues

 - Wrongful termination claims